 CONTRIBUTION OF WOMEN IN SCIENCE

 But did you know that the first programmer in the world was Lady Ada Lovelace.
-A woman!
-Ada lovelace is considered to be the founder of scientific computing and is the first programmer.
+Ada lovelace is considered to be the founder of scientific computing and is the first programmer of the world.
+She worked alongside Charles Babbage who is the father of computers.
+Lady Ada Lovelace was allowed formal education and was able to pursue her desired subject only because she belonged to a noble family.
 Marie curie, a physicist and chemist is considered as one of the brightest minds in History.
 She is one of the four people who have won Nobel Prizes in two different categories.
 The 84th element of the periodic table i.e Polonium was named after Curie’s country.
 She, along with Pierre curie discovered this highly radioactive metal which is nowadays used as an atomic heat resource.
+But her journey to achieve these milestones were not easy and even more difficult as compared to her male counterparts.
+She was denied a seat in the Polish University only because she was a woman and even later in life she was publicly shamed and gossiped about in news tabloids just for being romantically involved with a student whom she eventually ended up marrying.
+Her husband had to write letters to noble prize committee multiple times just for her to get some credit.
 Another women who generously contributed to the field of science is Rosalind Franklin, a British chemist.
 She is best known for her research that was essential to elucidating the structure of DNA.
 Sadly she was not credited for her key role.
-There are also a myriad of female scientists from the 18th century who had been tirelessly working and contributing to this world.

 In India, there are a lot of people who still believe that women don’t belong in science which is again totally wrong.
 There are innumerable female Indian scientists like E.K Janaki Amal, who was a renowned botanist of the 19th century, B Vijayalakshmi who researched about wave equations and their proportions, Anandibai Joshi who was the first Hindu woman to obtain a medical degree.
 The first female astronaut of Indian origin Kalpana Chawla and many more.
 So, people can’t deny that women cannot or have not excelled in this field.

 I would like to conclude my article by stating that women have been constantly proving that they can do anything by attaining success in not only science but other fields as well.
 Therefore, we must not underestimate them.
 Although, women having science and engineering degrees are fewer in number as compared to males.
-Therefore, we the young generation of girls must try our best to bring change in the society and prove ourselves by actions and certainly not by words.
+Therefore we, the young generation of girls must try our best to bring change in the society and prove ourselves by our actions.
+I would also like to request parents and teachers to uplift young girls and encourage their STEM dreams.

 Preyasha Majumdar